 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: The present paper is concentrated on showing different patterns of immunohistochemical expression and mRNA levels of maspin, as presented in published studies from 1994 until the beginning of 2019, which were included in the PubMed database.
-It was proved that maspin, a member of the serine protease inhibitor family, functions as a tumor suppressor or tumor promoter.
+Core tip: The present paper concentrated on showing different patterns of immunohistochemical expression and mRNA levels of maspin, as presented in published studies from 1994 until the beginning of 2019 that were included in the PubMed database.
+It was shown that maspin, a member of the serine protease inhibitor family, functions as a tumor suppressor or tumor promoter.
 Its function is organ-related and depends on its subcellular localization.
-In colorectal cancer specimens, maspin was proved a helpful marker of budding assessment.
+In colorectal cancer specimens, maspin was a helpful marker of budding assessment.
 In most of the malignant tumors, it was demonstrated to be an independent prognostic and predictive factor.

 Banias L, Jung I, Gurzu S. Subcellular expression of maspin – from normal tissue to tumor cells.
 World J Meta-Anal 2019; In press